2018 Leicester helicopter crash: Accident

 With Vichai, the pilot and three other people on board, the helicopter took off from within the stadium at approximately 20:37 BST (19:37 UTC).
 As the pilot turned the helicopter towards its en-route heading, the tail rotor control linkage broke, sending the helicopter into an uncontrollable spin.
 One witness described the aircraft falling "like a stone to the floor".
 It struck the ground in stadium Car Park E, about 200 m from the stadium, and burst into flames.
-Two police officers and club staff leaving the stadium attempted to rescue those in the helicopter but had to retreat due to the heat and flames.
+Two police officers and two club staff leaving the stadium attempted to rescue those in the helicopter but had to retreat due to the heat and flames.
+They sustained heat injuries.
 Investigators ruled out a suggestion of a collision with a police drone as a possible cause.

 The following day, Leicestershire Police confirmed that everybody on board had been killed in the crash and subsequent fire, and named the five fatalities.
-They were three Thais: club owner Vichai Srivaddhanaprabha and two members of his staff – Kaveporn Punpare and Nusara Suknamai, British pilot Eric Swaffer, and his Polish girlfriend, Izabela Roza Lechowicz.
+They were three Thais: club owner Vichai Srivaddhanaprabha and two members of his staff—Kaveporn Punpare and Nusara Suknamai, British pilot Eric Swaffer, and his Polish girlfriend, Izabela Róża Lechowicz.
+Lechowicz was also a helicopter pilot but was not flying that day.
 A small memorial has been erected at East Sheen Cemetery for these two pilots.
-There were no casualties elsewhere.
+It was determined that four of the five occupants survived the crash, but with disabling injuries that prevented their escape from the helicopter.
+They died in the consequent fire.

 Two police officers, Michael Hooper and Stephen Quartermain, suffered burns and smoke inhalation attempting to rescue the occupants, and subsequently were nominated for a national police bravery award as well as receiving Queen's Gallantry Medals.

 Aircraft

-The aircraft involved in the accident was an AgustaWestland AW169 helicopter, registration G-VSKP, c/n 69018, manufactured in 2016.
+The aircraft involved in the accident was a Leonardo AW169 helicopter, registration G-VSKP, c/n 69018, manufactured in 2016.
 It seated 10 people and weighed roughly 4,500 kg.
 It was powered by two Pratt & Whitney Canada PW210A engines.
 The aircraft was owned by Foxborough and operated by Amadeus Aviation.
 This was the first crash and hull loss involving the AW169.